ahubi/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The code for this step is contained in the fourth code cell of the IPython notebook.

-As a first step, I decided to convert the images to grayscale because ...
+As a first step, I decided to convert the images to grayscale because according to this [article](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0029740) gray-scaling "simplifies the algorithm and reduces computational requirements" Additionally color images introduces more information to the pipeline which would require more training information to achieve good training result.
+There are many ways to convert the image from RGB to gray-scale, according to the the article at least thirteen.
+I used the simple average method (R+G+B)/3.
+Additionally gray-scaling was explained by the trainer in the video session as a method to use.

-Here is an example of a traffic sign image before and after grayscaling.
+Here is an example of a traffic sign image before and after gray-scaling.

 Original images: